sho-kikugawa/personal-website/README.md

 - Node.js version 16.11.1
 	- Node.js package dependencies are described in the package.json file
 - MongoDB 5.0.3
-- This site was developed on Ubuntu 20.04 LTS based distro
+- This site was developed on a Ubuntu 20.04 LTS based distro

 ## How to run
 - This is assuming you're using a terminal